© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Prehistoric round cairn on Caradon Hill, 310m west of Heather House is a scheduled monument protected by Historic England under reference 1020939.
 View the official record →

-Prehistoric round cairn on Caradon Hill, 310m west of Heather House is a Bronze Age funerary monument located in the upland landscape of eastern Cornwall.
+Prehistoric round cairn on Caradon Hill, 310m west of Heather House is a Bronze Age burial monument located on the upland plateau of Caradon Hill in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020939.

 Prehistoric round cairn on Caradon Hill, 310m west of Heather House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020939.